 We use technology to provide customer service, business process support and business intelligence across our sales channels.
 We continually aim to have more efficient supply chain and distribution systems operations.
 Our Distributed Order Management systems provide us with omnichannel capabilities that have a global view of available-to-promise inventory management and also process direct orders from our retail stores.
 Our Belleville distribution center implemented a new warehouse management system in July 2015.
 Our Product Lifecycle Management System, which launched in June 2015, systematically coordinates efforts across our product development teams, allowing these teams to dedicate their time to building and executing solution-based product introductions.
 Our Vendor Portal is a web-based system that allows us to interface with key partners.
-We intend to make key technology investments of approximately \$3.0 million to \$5.0 million over the next 12 to 24 months in a new order management system, asset management system, assortment planning system and e-commerce platform that we believe are needed to support the future growth in our direct and retail segments.
+In late summer of 2017, we plan on implementing a new Order Management System ("OMS").
+Our new OMS will allow us to manage inventory cost and pricing, and seamlessly process customer orders across all channels.
+It will also provide us with flexible pricing and promotions to satisfy our customers' needs.
+We also plan on implementing a new E-commerce system, which will allow us to provide our customers with a reliable and secure channel to shop our products.
+This system will allow us to comfortably scale to meet our anticipated customer demands.